MaximeKjaer/kjaer.io/_posts/2018-09-18-distributed-algorithms.md

 Since we used PFD2 of $\mathcal{P}$ in the above proof, we need a perfect failure detector.
 Without that, we may violate the ONRR2 validity property of the register.

 #### Algorithm 2: Fail-silent without failure detectors
-Under the assumption that a majority of the processes are correct, we can actually implement (1, N) registers without failure detectors.
+Under the assumption that a majority of the processes are correct, we can actually implement (1, N) regular registers without failure detectors.
+This majority assumption is needed for this algorithm, even if we were to add an eventually perfect failure detector.

-The key idea is that the writer process $p$ and all reader processes $q_i$ should use a set of witnesses that keep track of the most recent value of the register.
+The key idea is that the writer process $p$ and all reader processes should use a set of *witnesses* that keep track of the most recent value of the register.
 Each set of witnesses must overlap: this forms *quorums* (defined as a collection of sets so that no two sets' intersection is empty).
 In our case, we consider a very simple form of quorum, namely a majority.

 Like the previous algorithm, we store the register value in `val`; in addition to it, we also store a timestamp `ts`, counting the number of write operations.

-When the writer process $p$ writes, it increments the timestamp, and `bebBroadcast`s a write message to all processes.
-The processes can adopt the value by storing it locally if the timestamp is larger than the current one, and acknowledging.
+When the writer process $p$ writes, it increments the timestamp, and `bebBroadcast`s a `Write` message to all processes.
+The processes can adopt the value by storing it locally if the timestamp is larger than the current one, and acknowledging through a PL.
 Once $p$ has such an acknowledgment from a majority of processes, it completes the write.

+To read a value, the reader `bebBroadcast`s a `Read` message to all processes.
+Every process replies through a PL with its current value and timestamp.
+Once the reader has replies from a majority of processes, it selects the one with the highest timestamp, which ensures that the last value written is returned.

 {% highlight dapseudo linenos %}
 Implements: